rajivharlalka/NoteMate/README.md

 ## NoteMate

-Notes that checkmates my knowledge.
+Notes that checkmate my knowledge.

 Written by me, for me
 Though readers are welcome